3 min read

 Summary: The “perfect” morning routine, the “optimal” work schedule, the “best” restaurants… It seems we’re always striving for ways to grow our lives around what we–or society– deem to work best.
 But what if all those conscious choices we make to achieve the “ideal” life were the very things keeping us from living full, exciting lives?

-Whether you’ve been recently stuck in a rut, or if you’ve long had the feeling that you’re “just living for the weekend”, we’re going to introduce you to a thought leader whose experiences breaking his routine in the most unconventional way could inspire us to live fuller, more exciting lives!
+Whether you’ve been recently stuck in a rut or if you’ve long had the feeling that you’re “just living for the weekend,” we’re going to introduce you to a thought leader whose experiences breaking his routine in the most unconventional way could inspire us to live fuller, more exciting lives!

 Max Hawkins was living his “perfect” life in San Francisco as a software engineer for Google.
 He had his morning routine, his fastidious selected coffee shop, his optimized travel route, and his regular Friday plans.
 He had created a life perfectly tailored to his interests.

-One day though, as he was reading a paper for his work about predictive analytics, his world was turned upside down.
+One day, though, as he was reading a paper for his work about predictive analytics, his world was turned upside down.
 The paper explained how it was possible to predict with a high level of accuracy where a person was going or would go based on their previous GPS data.
 This got Max to thinking… had his life become this predictable?
 After some consideration, the answer was clear: yes.

 And so, Max embarked on a journey to randomize his life.
 It started with an app that helped him choose, at random, a place in San Francisco to visit, and he even went so far as to create a program that would randomly choose where he should live.

-Over the process of randomizing his life he realized something incredibly important about the way our preferences blind us, and keep us from seeing an entire side of the world.
+Over the process of randomizing his life, he realized something incredibly important about the way our preferences blind us, and keep us from seeing an entire side of the world.
 So, what does it look like to put your life in the hands of an algorithm to decide what’s next in life?
 Here’s Max from the TED stage to show us.

 One study found that our perception of time even changes when we are doing routine things.
 When participants were asked to recall their time spent doing non-routine things, they perceived them as taking longer than routine activities.
-This explains why you probably recall a day of you vacation seeming so much longer and more eventful than a day spent going to work or participating in your normal habits.
+This explains why you probably recall a day of your vacation seeming so much longer and more eventful than a day spent going to work or participating in your normal habits.

 My guess is that most of us can’t put our lives into the hands of an algorithm and live life like Max Hawkins, but we can take some ideas from his example.